-Manta rays visit Minjerribah coast during summer.
+Manta rays visit the Minjerribah coast during summer.
 They usually arrive just after the beautiful leopard sharks.

-One site is particularly reputed to dive with manta rays on Stradbroke Island.
+One site is particularly reputed to dive with manta rays on Minjerribah (Stradbroke Island).
 Manta Bommie is a cleaning station, and we could watch multiple manta rays at each dive.
 It is a unique experience to interact with these giants of the sea.
 Although they are very impressive, they are known to be friendly and harmless.
 They come very close to the divers and stay in the area, allowing a lasting unusual encounter.
 Incredible.

 I got PADI certified just a month before my first trip to Manta Bommie.
 It was amongst my first dives and my first time with manta rays.
 An unforgettable time.
 They are incredibly elegant.
 We also got to see a turtle and other fish during the dive, but I have to admit our eyes were all stuck on the mantas…

 It was not an easy dive for a beginner because of the current and the surge, but nothing too hard though and an excellent experience in the end.
 As we sometimes needed to grab rocks to go forward or stay at a place, I highly recommend wearing diving gloves*.
 The maximum depth at Manta Bommie is around 16 metres, so Open Water divers are allowed to access it.

-I went back as a more competent diver.
+I went back a few more times as a more competent diver.
 There was current again but it felt like an easy dive.
 It’s comfortable when you don’t have to worry about your maximum depth.
 We could watch beautiful manta rays dancing together, sometimes in sync with a turtle or with a leopard shark nearby.
 But another highlight was to spot a mantis shrimp, one of the most fascinating creatures down there.
 We spent so much time with manta rays on our first dive that we were happy to look for octopus, lobsters, coral shrimps and nudibranchs.